-Nowadays it is a trend of data – be it files in the form of images, videos, audios, code files, MS Office files and so on.
+Nowadays it is a trend of data – be it files in the form of images, videos, audios, code files, MS Office files, and so on.
 You decide the priority of how important your files are!
 Your computer’s hard disk has a capacity of 1TB at max.
 At the same time, your accumulation of daily data is huge.
 Backing up data has become a need of today.

-Now, the next question comes up is what are the ways that you can take a backup.
+Now, the next question that comes up is what are the ways that you can take a backup.
 Thanks to the technology that has been evolving and giving us the solutions in case of some limitations we have.
-In this scenario, the limitation is the capacity of our hard drive or chances of losing data due to any reasons such as a virus threat or operating system damage.
+In this scenario, the limitation is the capacity of our hard drive or chances of losing data due to many reasons such as a virus threat or operating system damage.
 The solution is multiple ways in which the backup can be taken.

 Method 1 – Backup Data Using External Hard drive

 This is an efficient way of taking backup of the system.
 External hard drives come with a USB cable as a connector to your PC.
 You may use HDD or SSD as an external drive.
 To take backup in the external disk,

 - Connect the USB cable to the USB drive of the CPU/Laptop.

 - The external hard drive is detected in the system with the name you have given to the drive.

 - Check the space available in the external drive.